devloper-gazi/devloper-gazi/README.md

 <div align="center">

-### 💫 "The best way to find vulnerabilities is to automate the hunt!"
+### 💫 “Sometimes it is the people no one can imagine anything of who do the things no one can imagine.”

 </div>